ibm-cloud-docs/openwhisk/templates.md

 6. Click **Deploy**.

-After template deployment, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.
+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ### Deploying the {{site.data.keyword.messagehub}} Events template from the CLI
 {: #messagehub-events-template-cli}

+Use the CLI to deploy the **{{site.data.keyword.messagehub}} Events** template.
+{: shortdesc}

 1. Clone the template repo.

     ```
     git clone https://github.com/ibm-functions/template-messagehub-trigger.git
     ```
     {: pre}

-2. Navigate to the directory for the action runtime that you want to use: `nodejs-6`, `nodejs`, `php`, `python`, or `swift`.
+2. Navigate to the directory for the action runtime that you want to use.
+For example, `nodejs`.

     ```
     cd template-messagehub-trigger/runtimes/nodejs
     ```
     {: pre}

 3. Deploy the template by using the following environment variables.

     ```
     KAFKA_BROKERS=<host> KAFKA_TOPIC=<topic> MESSAGEHUB_USER=<username> MESSAGEHUB_PASS=<password> PACKAGE_NAME=<name> RULE_NAME=<name> TRIGGER_NAME=<name> ibmcloud fn deploy -m manifest.yaml
     ```